-- 1. A decision to terminate a Probationary Counsellor member is subject to the Grievance process as follows: - a) during the first six months of a Probationary Counsellor member's employment grievances shall follow the procedures of Article 9 (Grievances) but may be based only on the grounds that dismissal was arbitrary, discriminatory, in bad faith, or not pursuant to Article 15.6 E or 15.15 - b) after six months' employment, Probationary Counsellors shall have full recourse to the procedures of Article 9 Grievances including matters covered by 15.6E and 15.15. - 2.
-In respect of Article 15.15, Career Counsellors have full recourse to the procedures of Article 9 Grievances.
+- 1. A decision to terminate a probationary Professional Counsellor member is subject to the Grievance process as follows: - a) during the first six months of a probationary Professional Counsellor member's employment grievances shall follow the procedures of Article 9 (Grievances) but may be based only on the grounds that dismissal was arbitrary, discriminatory, in bad faith, or not pursuant to Article 15.6 E or 15.15 - b) after six months' employment, probationary Professional Counsellors shall have full recourse to the procedures of Article 9 Grievances including matters covered by 15.6E and 15.15. - 2.
+In respect of Article 15.15, Career Professional Counsellors have full recourse to the procedures of Article 9 Grievances.